 Variance for these values can also be calculated:

-Once more, taking the generation procedure into account and the influence of the parameter on the estimated values to judge the general tendencies of the model: \begin{itemize} \item $\gamma = 1$: The number of children is chaotic and difficult to judge; \item $\gamma < 1$: Narrower tree, less children per node on average; \item $\gamma > 1$: Wider tree, more children per node on average. \end{itemize}
+Influence of the parameter $\gamma$ on the generated hierarchies is as follows: \begin{itemize} \item $\gamma = 1$: the number of children is chaotic and difficult to predict; \item $\gamma < 1$: narrower tree, fewer children per node on average; \item $\gamma > 1$: wider tree, more children per node on average. \end{itemize}